jlusPrivat/RAAM-WP/doc/serverCommands.md

 ### Overview of all possible keys
 Key | Description
 --- | -----------
 `t` | "t" for "time".
-Must always be sent, except for devices in debug mode.
+Must always be sent, except for clients in debug mode.
 The current unix timestamp in seconds.
 This is used to ensure "freshness" of the data being integrity checked with the hmac.
 If the received timestamp differs from the local timestamp by more than 30 seconds, "INVALID_TIMESTAMP" will be returned and the connection closed.
 Applications must keep track of the last sent timestamp and check, that no message with an earlier timestamp is allowed.
 Messages with earlier timestamps will be ignored.
 `a` | "a" for "action".
 Must always be sent.
 Possible values see above.
 `c` | "c" for "client".
 Must be Client ID as provided by the server upon pairing.
 If the client is unknown to the server, "CLIENT_UNKNOWN" will be returned and the connection closed.
 If the client is disabled or the user rejected a pairing request, "CLIENT_DISABLED" will be returned and the connection closed.
 `s` | "s" for "server id".
 If the server is unknown to the client, "SERVER_UNKNOWN" will be returned and the connection closed.